-An employee left the company.
-How do you off-board them in G Suite?
-Here’s our recommended 10-step process for G Suite Administrators.
-This guide assumes: 1) You are a G Suite Account Administrator, and 2) Your company is managing users/groups directly through the G Suite Admin Console.
-If your company uses an LDAP/SSO service with G Suite, please contact us for a more tailored checklist for your enterprise.
+So an employee left your company, and you’re wondering: how do you offboard them in Google Workspace (G Suite)?
+Here’s our recommended 10-step process for Google Admins.
+This guide assumes: 1) You are an Account Administrator, and 2) Your company is managing users/groups directly through the Google Workspace (G Suite) Admin Console.
+If your company uses an LDAP/SSO service with G Suite/Workspace, please contact us for a more tailored checklist for your enterprise.

-Secure (steps 1–4)
+Secure the Account (steps 1–4)

-Delegate (steps 5 & 6)
+Delegate Data (steps 5 & 6)

-Delete (Steps 7–10)
+Delete Data (Steps 7–10)

 By default, only admins can reset passwords, so this step will not apply to many organizations.
 However, it’s worth checking as a terminated employee could use their recovery phone/email to get access after the admin has reset the password.
 Remove the recovery/phone email.

 Resetting passwords will often break the connection with 3rd party apps, but make sure to manually review and disable any services tied to their Google account.

 Login as the former employees, and use the “Vacation Responder” to create an auto-reply message.
 Direct all inquiries to the former employees’ manager.